negiamishhu/book-finder/README.md

 ## Usage

 1. Select a search type (Title, Author, or Subject)
-2. Enter your search query
+2. Enter your search query or use the 🎤 microphone button for voice search
 3. Click "Search" to find books
 4. Browse through the results
+5. Click on any book to view detailed information
+6. Star ⭐ books to save to favorites or clock ⏰ to save for later
+7. View your search history and trending books on the home page

 ## API